 Through guidance, resources, support and education, we seek to facilitate lifelong growth of Coloradans affected by an injury to the brain.

-- Therapeutic Recreation Programs - Week-long educational, social and recreational and creative opportunities for adults and youth with brain injury
+- Recreation Programs - Week-long educational, social and recreational and creative opportunities for adults and youth with brain injury

 - Brain Injury Professional Networks – Groups of providers who work together to enhance the system of supports for survivors across the state